84000/translation-memory-resources/README.md

 2. [TM Standards](https://github.com/84000/translation-memory-resources/wiki/TM-Editor-Guidelines#2-tm-standards)
 # **I. Documentation**

-The scripts and documentation used here were initially created for 84000’s own workflow, however, all the resources used here are open and available for other organizations or publishers wishing to replicate this methodology for making their own TM resources.
+The scripts and documentation here were initially created for 84000’s own workflow, however, all the resources used here are open and available for other organizations or publishers wishing to replicate this methodology for making their own TM resources.

 # 1. Objectives:

 The purpose of this project is to create simple phrase-by-phrase, English-Tibetan translation memories by aligning 84000's published English translations with the Tibetan source texts found in the eKangyur (based on the Derge edition of the Kangyur).
 Although, this repository’s workflow is geared for 84000, this methodology is intended to be universal and may be reproduced by any individual or group to be used for their own Tibetan TM projects.
 Our objective is to (1) create TMs in the form of .tmx files to be used on CAT platforms such as [OmegaT](https://omegat.org/), and (2) create useful data for other digital Tibetan tools and projects such as word alingers, spell checkers, translation machine learning, and perhaps aligning our Tibetan-English segments with segments created by other groups who are creating canonical TMs from Chinese, Sanskrit, or other sources.

 Because of this, it is important that we standardize our process for creating TMs for the best possible degree of consistency.
 Standards for the TMs in terms of segment length and structure need to be defined in a clear way so that they will be segmented constantly by all the TM editors working on the project.
-Therefore, Part II of this documentation (on the wiki page) contains detailed guidelines for our recommended TM standards.
+Therefore, [Part II of this documentation](https://github.com/84000/translation-memory-resources/wiki/TM-Editor-Guidelines#1-instructions-for-aligning-tms-from-pre-segmented-text-files-using-intertext) (on the wiki page) contains detailed guidelines for our recommended TM standards.

+All of the TMs that have been gathered at this time are available in the [data-translation-memory repository](https://github.com/84000/data-translation-memory).

 For all of the TMs created previously, before 10/01/2019, this had not been the case because the TMs were primarily created with their use for CAT platforms in mind.
-Although these previous TMs are still very useful for the projects mentioned above, they are not completely ideal because they contain a significant amount of inconsistencies and additionally they omit repeting segments, which make them less useful for machine learning projects.
-All of these previous versions are still useful and available in [our database](https://github.com/84000/data-translation-memory), but they will all be labeled -v1 and moving forward all the new TMs created according to these new guidelines will be labeled -v2.
+Although these previous TMs are still very useful for the projects mentioned above, they are not completely ideal because they contain a significant amount of inconsistencies, and additionally they omit repeting segments which make them less useful for machine learning projects.
+Both of these versions of the TMs are included in the database linked above, but the TMs created without the standards documented here will all be labeled "-v1" and moving forward all the new TMs created according to these new guidelines will be labeled "-v2".

-To create the TMs two text (.txt) files containing the Tibetan-source and English-target respectively will be generated with scripts and the [InterText](https://wanthalf.saga.cz/intertext) application will be used to align the texts and generate the .tmx files.
-Additionally, InterText will generate a set of .xml alignment files, which we are storing in a separate directory, the latter is not useful for translators using CAT platforms, but may be valuable data for future machine learning projects.
+To create the TMs, two text (.txt) files containing the Tibetan-source and English-target respectively are be generated with scripts, and the [InterText](https://wanthalf.saga.cz/intertext) application is used to align the texts and generate the .tmx files.
+Additionally, InterText generates a set of .xml alignment files, which we are storing in a separate directory, the latter is not useful for translators using CAT platforms, but may be valuable data for future machine learning projects.

 # 2. Scripts:

 The preprocess.py script used in this repository is set up to convert 84000's published TEI texts into a simple text file and store relevant markup in a tempory .json file.
-Then TM editors align the text files using InterText and the metadata is reorganized with the postprocess.py script.
+Then TM editors align the text files using InterText and the metadata is re-entered in a suitable format with the postprocess.py script.
 These scripts are specifically arranged for the tags used in 84000's TEI.
-For other projects seeking to replicate this methodology, we can adjust these scripts for each project depending on the markup they would like to include in their final TMs.
+For other projects seeking to replicate this methodology, we can arrange to have the scripts adjusted for each project depending on the markup they would like to include in their final TMs.
 It isn't required to include markup up .tmx files but recording things like folio references, milestones, flags, and identifiers for annotations will make those TMs more useful.
 At the very least, if there is no desired markup, running the simple [pybo-catscript](https://github.com/Esukhia/cat-scripts) will pre-segment the Tibetan source text according to our model.

 The “preprocess.py” script will create an “pre_input” folder for placing the raw text files for both the English and Tibetan.
 The files generated in the “pre_output” folder will be ready for aligning in InterText.
 Likewise, when the alignment is completed in InterText the exported .tmx TMs and .xml aligment files should be placed into the "post_out" folders generated by the "postprocess.py" script.
 Again, these scripts are specifically set up for 84000 publications so any project emulating this methodology should contact @celso-scott to adjust the script according to their project's needs.

 ## 2.A.
 Pre-segmentation of eKangyur with the Pybo Script:

-[Some more elaboration will be added here in terms of importing the source of the raw Tibetan from the eKangyur repository.]

-The “preprocess.py” script uses [pybo](https://github.com/Esukhia/pybo), a Tibetan word tokenizer, to identify verbs and pre-segment the text from the [eKangyur](https://github.com/Esukhia/derge-kangyur) (note that pybo will need to be installed locally to run the script).
-This initial segmentation will create a foundational consistency since it follows our predetermined rules, although the Tibetan will then need to be further merged/split by the TM editors according to the [TM Guidelines in the wiki](https://github.com/84000/translation-memory-resources/wiki/TM-Editor-Guidelines).
+The “preprocess.py” script uses [pybo](https://github.com/Esukhia/pybo), a Tibetan word tokenizer, to identify verbs and pre-segment the text from the [eKangyur](https://github.com/Esukhia/derge-kangyur) (note that pybo needs to be installed locally to run the script).
+This initial segmentation will create a foundational consistency since it follows at set of predetermined rules we have written into the script, although the Tibetan will then need to be further merged/split by the TM editors according to the [TM Guidelines in the wiki](https://github.com/84000/translation-memory-resources/wiki/TM-Editor-Guidelines).

-The Tibetan includes:
+The outputed Tibetan text includes:

 - Word-segmentation created with spaces according to pybo’s tokenization.
 - Sentence-segmentation created with line breaks according to the script’s identification of clauses according to conjugated verbs and a set of rules concerning the particles immediately following those verbs which govern those clauses.